 There are some places in this world that once you have visited you would wish to keep it a secret.
-One travel destination that guarantees to give you this special kind of feeling is Cougar Hot Springs or Terwilliger Hot Springs.
+One travel destination that guarantees to give you this special kind of feeling is Cougar Hot Springs also known as Terwilliger Hot Springs.

 Cougar Hot Springs is located 55 miles or 1 hour 10 minutes from Eugene in the elegant Willamette National Forest, near the Cougar Reservoir.
-While you enjoy the scenic view of the reservoir, focus on your right and you are able to see a small kiosk.
+While you enjoy the scenic view of the reservoir, focus on your right and you will see a small kiosk.
 There is a parking area on your left.
-Park your car and walk to the kiosk where you will pay a $6 fee per person.
+Park your car and walk to the kiosk where you will pay a fee.

 After that, you will be free to walk through the fantastic forest for approximately 1/4 mile.
 The walk is easy and enjoyable as the path is clear and straightforward to follow.

 Cougar (Terwilliger) Hot Springs is a magical place of its own that is deeply hidden in the dense natural forest.
 This means that apart from just enjoying the benefits that come from the hot springs, you will also be able to experience the serenity of a lush and dense forest.
 You will have the rare moments to wash away all your stress and anxiety.
-After soaking in the natural mineral water, these feelings will be replaced with a relaxed and an open mind that is able to receive anything provided by nature.
+After soaking in the natural mineral water, these feelings will be replaced with an active relaxed state of your mind, body, and emotions.

-There are five-tiered pools whose sizes range between 3-12 feet across and their depth ranges between 2-3 feet deep.
+There are five-tiered pools whose sizes range between 3 and 12 feet across and their depth ranges from 2 to 3 feet deep.
 The pools are lined with lithified rocks, though sometimes small gravel is used.

-For some reason, glass containers are not allowed here.
+Clothing is optional at the hot springs.
+Glass containers are not allowed here.
 Alcohol and beverages are also prohibited.
-Another etiquette that you are encouraged to adhere to while at the springs is to not smoke; this is solely done to make the non-smokers more comfortable.
+Another etiquette that you are encouraged to adhere to while at the springs is not to smoke; this is solely done to make the non-smokers more comfortable.

-If you bring your dog with you, leave it in a special area for dogs a few yards away from the hot springs.
+If you bring your dog with you, leave him or her in a special area for dogs a few yards away from the hot springs.

-Ideal times: You can visit the hot springs anytime of the year so long as it is during the daytime.
+You can visit the hot springs any time of the year so long as it is during the daytime.

-Cougar (Terwilliger) Hot Springs are clean and well maintained so as to fully cater for your needs without causing you any discomfort.
-There is ample parking space and there are pit toilets which ensure that everyone is comfortable.
+Cougar (Terwilliger) Hot Springs is clean and well maintained to fully cater for your needs without causing you any discomfort.

 - Every Thursday from 8 am till 12 pm pools are closed for cleaning and maintenance